Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 At the bottom, however, households and firms have different roles.
 The firms are the ones to demand land, labor, and capital from households.
 Without this land, labor, and capital, the firms cannot produce or supply anything to consumers in the output market.
 So, households supply land, labor, and capital in the input market.

-A circular flow diagram with firms and households has been illustrated.
+A circular flow diagram with firms and households is shown.
 The supply and demand in the output market and the input market have been highlighted.
-In the output market, households are demanding goods and services, and firms are supplying them.
-The demand lies with the households, and the supply lies with the firms in the output market.
-In the input market, households are supplying land, labor, and capital, and firms are demanding land, labor, and capital.
-The demand lies with the firms and the supply lies with the households in the input market.
+In the output market, households demand goods and services, and firms supply them.
+In the input market, firms demand land, labor, and capital, while households supply these resources.

 1b.
 The Government